AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 Welcome.
 Your Aviatrix product experience starts here.

 Keep this tab open as you go through the install process.
-This process takes about 25 minutes, so grab a cup of coffee and let's get started.

 The Aviatrix Controller provides a single pane of glass for all your network connectivity tasks.
-Once you have a Controller instance launched in a VPC, you can start building your network for your first use case.
+Once you have a Controller instance launched in a VPC, you can start building a Transit Network, remote user VPN and multi-cloud peering.

-This guide walks you through the following steps to launch the Aviatrix Controller and complete the initial setups:
+In this guide, we'll walk you through the first 5 steps.
+By the end, you'll be ready for your first use case.

   **Step 1** Subscribe to an Aviatrix AMI via AWS Marketplace.